Alpine skiing combined: World Cup

 The first super combined was a World Cup race held in 2005 in Wengen, Switzerland, on January 14; Benjamin Raich of Austria was the winner.
 The first women's race in the new format was run six weeks later in San Sicario, Italy; won by Croatia's Janica Kostelić on February 27.
 The 2006 World Cup calendar included three super combineds and just one traditional combined race on the men's side, while the women raced two super combineds and no traditional combineds.
 Kostelić won the first three women's World Cup super combineds.

 Beginning with the 2007 season, the FIS began awarding a fifth discipline-champion "crystal globe" to the points winner of combined races; the 2007 season included five combined races for each gender.
 Nine out of the ten scheduled combineds use the new super-combined format, the only exception was Kitzbühel, Austria, which continued with the traditional two-run format (K), albeit in a "paper race."
 The change to super combined expectedly resulted in major disapproval from the slalom specialists, the loudest critic being Ivica Kostelić.
 Even with the change to a single slalom run, many speed skiers believe the technical racers have the advantage in the super combined.

 World Championships and Winter Olympics

 The super combined format debuted at the world championships in 2007 in Åre, Sweden, and at the Winter Olympics in 2010 at Whistler, Canada.

+Team format

+The alpine combined was dropped from the World Cup circuit in the 2020–21 season; the discipline had been impacted by diverging developments in downhill and slalom, which made it increasingly difficult for skiers to train in both disciplines at once.
+The 2022 Winter Olympics had a significant decline in participation in combined than past Games, further leaving the future of the event in doubt.
+The FIS began to develop a replacement format for alpine combined that would involve two-person teams assigned to downhill and slalom respectively.
+The team combined was first held at the World Championships during the 2025 edition in Saalbach-Hinterglemm, with Franjo von Allmen and Loïc Meillard heading a Swiss clean sweep of the podium in the men's competition and Mikaela Shiffrin taking her 15th Worlds medal by winning gold for the USA in the women's event alongside Breezy Johnson, tying with Christl Cranz as the skier with the most medals in the championships' history.
+The new format will make its Olympic debut in 2026.